johncave/personal-home-page/content/post/my_arch_linux_initial_setup.md

     keychain --quiet --eval ~/.ssh/id_ed25519 ~/.ssh/id_github | source
 end
 ```
 Type `exit` and then `fish` again to confirm that you're prompted for the SSH key's password if enabled.
-The keychain SSH variables will be injected into every running fish session, and you won't be prompted for the password again until after reboot.
+The keychain SSH agent environment variables will be injected into every running fish session, and you won't be prompted for the password again until after reboot.

 ### Change Default Shell
 I change my default shell to fish.
 ```
-chsh
+which fish # Confirm fish location chsh
 ```
 Enter your password, and change the shell to `/usr/bin/fish`.